Skip to main content

 None of the major parts of the earth system are immune from microbial impacts.
 The chapters ahead (12–14) provide examples of impacts to the lithosphere, atmosphere, and hydrosphere.
 In this chapter, we focus on the coupled mechanisms by which impacts occur, which are divided into four categories: (1) catalyzing reactions, (2) generating biomass, (3) forming minerals, and (4) dissolving minerals.

-This page titled 11: Mechanisms of Microbial Impacts is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Matthew F Kirk via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 11: Mechanisms of Microbial Impacts is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Matthew F Kirk via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?